morgen-peschke/trans-factsheet/README.md

   ([which is far more common anyway](https://www.reuters.com/article/us-usa-lgbt-survey-idUSKBN13X0BK)) but that doesn't justify banning cis people from their respective bathrooms.
 * You don't want to ask "find me one instance of a bathroom assault", as you can find one instance of all sorts of unusual things.
-It's instead better to ask "show me
+It's instead better to ask "show me (MISSING TEXT?)

 ---